 Human Immunodeficiency Virus (HIV) damages the immune system by compromising your body’s ability to produce T-cells.
 If left untreated, HIV can progress slowly over several years and develop into AIDS.

-Diarrhoea is one of the most common symptoms of an HIV infection.
+Although most people with HIV will not have any symptoms for years and years, diarrhoea is one of the most common symptoms of an HIV infection.
 The severity of the diarrhoea can vary from person to person.
 It can appear during an acute HIV infection in the first few days and weeks.
 Other symptoms of an acute HIV infection include:

 • Fever